How To Deal With Istanbul Taxi Drivers

 My advice is to take a taxi through a concierge or front desk staff of the hotel where you accommodate.
 In this way, a taxi will come from a trustable taxicab stand.
 If you are away from the hotel, you may ask another hotel or a restaurant nearby to call you a taxi.
 The staff will help you since they consider you a potential customer.

-Taxi Scams And Tricks & How To Avoid Them
+Common Taxi Scams And Tricks in Istanbul

 Let’s say you have taken a random taxi and have the following problems: